 February is Black History Month, a time to uplift and honor the histories, stories, and voices of the Black community.
 It’s also the perfect opportunity to reflect on your culturally responsive teaching strategies to make sure your students see themselves represented in your classroom instruction not just this month, but all year long.
+Black representation matters in curriculum—here are a few ideas to help you get started.

 The Cooperative Children’s Book Center (CCBC) at University of Wisconsin-Madison published their annual Diversity Statistics and found that in 2021, only 13.8% of books published in the US featured a Black or African main character.
 Representation matters: children’s early experiences play a large part in shaping the expectations and goals they set for themselves.